How I Quit Smoking: The Story of a Heavy Smoker

-Although I was born and grew up in the family of a smoker, I never had an interest or desire to smoke when I was young.
-My dad was a smoker, but he rarely smoked in the house in front of my sisters and me.
+Although I was born and grew up in the family of a smoker, I never had any interest or desire to smoke when I was young.
+My dad was a smoker, but he rarely smoked in the house in front of my sisters, brother, and me.
 My mother never smoked, and although many of my uncles and aunts smoked, I never saw them that much.
 I guess you can say that I was mostly in a non-smoking environment through the end of high school.
 There were kids in high school who did smoke, but I never hung out with them.
 After I went away to college, I never really lived or associated that much with smoking friends.
 There was absolutely no peer pressure or temptation for me to get started smoking.

 Why And How I Started to Smoke

-I started smoking in June of 1967 when I was taking Navy basic training.
+I started smoking in June 1967 when I was taking Navy basic training.
 During our nine weeks of training, recruits had very little free time during the day.
 When we were allowed five or ten minutes of free time, it was popularly referred to as a "smoke break."
 We would all be in a "gedunk" area where you could get a coke from vending machines and puff on cigarettes.
-During one of these breaks when the "smoking lamp" was lit, a fellow recruit offered me a Tareyton filter cigarette, and shortly later I was hooked and buying my own cigarettes from the BX.
-At first, I really didn't get that much enjoyment out of smoking.
+During one of these breaks when the "smoking lamp" was lit, a fellow recruit offered me a Tareyton filter cigarette, and shortly later I was hooked and bought my cigarettes from the BX.
+At first, I didn't get that much enjoyment out of smoking.
 However, after a week or two when I started to crave the nicotine which was building up in my blood, it was an established habit and I had a good feeling each time I lit up.
 At that time, smoking was very popular in society, and there was no worry about the harmful effects of smoking.

 Life As a Smoker

 During my 28 years of smoking, I went through an average of one to one and one-half packs of cigarettes per day.
 Looking back over the experience, I would divide my smoking life into four stages as follows: